Mobility for learners and staff in adult education

 The extent to which:

-Quality of project design (maximum score 40 points)
+Quality of project design (maximum score: 50 points)

 The extent to which:

-- the content of proposed activities and balance between different types of activities are appropriate for the achievement of the project objectives
+• the proposed activities are appropriate for the achievement of the project objectives

-- there is a clear plan of working for each of the proposed activities
+• there is a clear work plan for each of the proposed activities

-- the project incorporates the use of digital tools (particularly EPALE) and learning methods to complement their physical mobility activities, and to improve the cooperation with partner organisations
+• the project incorporates the use of digital tools (particularly EPALE) and learning methods to complement their physical mobility activities, and to improve the cooperation with hosting partner organisations

 The extent to which: